 Building trust and understanding when your parent refuses help is a slow but important process.
 They may refuse medication because they aren’t able to explain side effects, they don’t understand what the medication is for, or they don’t recognize or trust their caregiver.
 Start by trying to understand what your parent wants and build a routine off of that.
 It’ll take patience from you, but it’ll also make giving your loved one their medicine that much easier.

-2) Adapt to the Individual’s Personal Hygiene Rituals
+2) Adapt to the Your Parent’s Personal Hygiene Rituals

 The best method of keeping your parent hygienic is to understand their preferences.
 When your parent with dementia refuses help, ask specific questions such as whether or not they prefer a shower to a bath.
 Perhaps the water is too warm or too cold.
 It may not seem like a big deal, but adapting some of your parent’s personal preferences can help them follow a hygiene routine.

-To help encourage the consumption of food, offer your parent with dementia a sweet meal.
-Sweet flavors, such as pudding, sliced fruit, and cereals can help spark their appetite.
-You should also keep distractions away from the dining room to keep your parent focused on eating.
-When a person with dementia is refusing care or assistance at lunch or dinner, the source of the issue may be a poor appetite.
+When a parent with dementia is refusing care or assistance during meal times, the source of the issue may simply be a poor appetite.
 Encourage your loved one to move around in the morning and afternoon to build a healthy appetite.
+Also, try to minimize distractions in the dining room to keep your parent focused on eating.
 At no point should you try to force-feed them.
 This can only make the problem worse.

 Attempting to convince your parent that they have dementia can lead them to denial.
 Instead, try to address the problem while not judging their behavior.
 Offer solutions to the problems and be supportive.
 For example, if a loved one has trouble managing medications, get them a weekly medication box.
 When it comes to keeping them safe, you may need to take away certain things such as car keys.
 Undoubtedly, this will be a major change for someone who enjoys being able to do things independently.
 Be patient with them as they may become confused or angry.